spsurajpandeysp/spsurajpandeysp/README.md

 - 🔭 SaaS Developer, building scalable and efficient software solutions.
 - 👯 I’m looking to collaborate on projects related to full-stack development and image processing.
 - 🤔 I’m open to feedback and new ideas!
-- 💬 Ask me about Python, JavaScript, MERN Stack, GraphQL, and problem-solving (400+ LeetCode questions).
+- 💬 Ask me about JavaScript, MERN Stack, Java, Spring Boot, GraphQL, and problem-solving (400+ LeetCode questions).
 - 📫 How to reach me: surajpandey7493@gmail.com
 - ⚡ Fun fact: I love tinkering with technology in my free time!